Affirmative action: Norway

-In all public stock companies (ASA) boards, either gender should be represented by at least 40%.
+The boards of all public stock companies (ASA) in Norway should have at least 40% of either gender.
 This affects roughly 400 companies of over 300,000 in total.

-Seierstad & Opsahl in their study of the effects of affirmative action on presence, prominence, and social capital of women directors in Norway found that there are few boards chaired by a woman, from the beginning of the implementation of the affirmative action policy period to August 2009, the proportion of boards led by a woman has increased from 3.4% to 4.3%.
-This suggests that the law has had a marginal effect on the sex of the chair and the boards remain internally segregated.
-Although at the beginning of our observation period, only 7 of 91 prominent directors were women.
-The gender balance among prominent directors has changed considerably throughout the period, and at the end of the period, 107 women and 117 men were prominent directors.
-By applying more restrictive definitions of prominence, the proportion of directors who are women generally increases.
-If only considering directors with at least three directorships, 61.4% of them are women.
-When considering directors with seven or more directorships, all of them are women.
-Thus, affirmative action increases the female population in the director position.
+In their study of the effects of affirmative action on presence, prominence, and social capital of women directors in Norway, researchers Seierstad & Opsahl found that, when the affirmative action policy was first implemented, only 7 prominent directors were women and 84 were men.
+By August 2009, this had risen to 107 women compared to 117 men.
+The proportion of boards led by a woman remained low overall, but increased from 3.4% to 4.3%.
+By applying more restrictive definitions of prominence, the proportion of directors who were women generally increased.
+If only considering directors with at least three directorships, 61.4% of them were women.
+When considering directors with seven or more directorships, all of them were women.
 A 2016 study found no effect of the ASA representation requirement on either valuation or profits of the affected companies, and also no correlation between the requirement and the restructuring of companies away from ASA.